Maldives at the 1992 Summer Olympics: Athletics

 Mohamed Amir competed in the men's 400 metres on 1 August.
 He was drawn in heat four and finished last out of the eight athletes in his heat with a time of 50.35 seconds, failing to advance to the next round.
 Overall, he finished 62nd out of 66 athletes that finished.
 (Note: One athlete, Desai Wynter, did not finish.
 One athlete, Lamin Marikong, was disqualified.
 One athlete, Michael Williams, did not start.)
-The medals in the event went to athletes from the United States and Kenya.

 Hussain Riyaz competed in the men's 800 metres on 1 August, where he finished last out of the eight athletes in his heat, failing to advance to the next round.
 Overall, he finished 56th out of 57 athletes with a time of 2 minutes and 0.93 seconds.
 (Note: Two athletes, Idrissou Tamimou and John Palacio, was disqualified.
 Two athletes, Giuseppe D'Urso and Momodou Bello N'Jie, did not start.)
-The medals in the event went to athletes from Kenya and the United States.

 Hussein Haleem competed in the men's marathon on 9 August.
 Haleem completed the marathon in three hours, four minutes and sixteen seconds, finishing 86th out of 87 athletes that finished.
 (Note: 23 athletes, did not finish and two athletes, Salvador García and Vladimir Mukhanov, did not start.)
-The medals in the event went to athletes from South Korea, Japan and Germany.

 Sprinter Aminath Rishtha was the only female sent by the Maldivian delegation to the 1992 games.
-She was also the first female sent by the Maldives to the Olympics.
+She was also the first ever female sent by the Maldives to the Olympics.
 She competed in the women's 100 metres on 31 July and was drawn into heat two.
 She finished last in her heat and did not advance to the next round.
 Overall she finished last out of 53 athletes that finished.
 (Note: One athlete, Magdalena Ansue, was disqualified and another athlete, Antónia de Jesus, did not start.)